-Work in abroad sounds like an adventure to many people.
-However, a job search in the Netherlands requires more than just the obvious Netherlands CV writing and translation.
+Work abroad sounds like an adventure to many people.
+However, a job search in the Netherlands requires more than just the obvious Netherlands CV with Netherlands cover letter writing and translation.
 You have to pass the Netherlands job interview.
 You will face issues that probably did not even cross your mind when you start planning to go for jobs in the Netherlands.

 Prepare yourself for the Netherlands job interview - before the first interview practice a few-sentence "speech" (preferably in Dutch) about who you are and what you do.
 Do not whine.
 Do not talk about being jobless.
 Do not dump on your former employer.
 Be positive.

 Find out information about the company you want to work for – their culture and focus.
 Also, it is not required, as they will be checked out at a later stage; bring with you to interview copies of your CV, diplomas, employer testimonials and letters of reference.
 Business cards in English are acceptable.
 You never get a second chance to make a first impression!

 Remember, the same keywords you used in your CV will be the foundation for your job interviews.
 Not only do you need to be able to write about your keywords, but also during an interview, you must be able to talk about them as well, in strong and powerful statements that highlight your successes, contributions and achievements.

 Remember, how you dress is one of the most important parts of being hired for available jobs.
 So, check the Netherlands dress code

 You may have several interviews with people with whom you will eventually work.
 When these are completed, there will be an evaluation and if you are successful, a final meeting to discuss terms.